tt-rss/tt-rss.github.io/docs/Installation-Guide.md

       name: ttrss-docker_default
 ```

-If your service uses a non-standard (i.e. not 80 or 443) port, make an internal reverse proxy sidecar container for it.
+If your service uses a non-standard (i.e. not `80` or `443`) port, make an internal reverse proxy sidecar container for it.

 ### Backup and restore

-Backups are important as you will eventually lose your data due many a thing.
-It is better to have them rather than be sorry.
-Yes, even for a simple service like tt-rss.

-Restoring from backups from time to time (is quarterly too much?) is another thing you should get used to.
-There is no point in having backups if you cannot restore from them.
+It's highly recommended that you back up your data.
+If your tt-rss is particularly important to you, also consider validating the backup artifacts by
+using them to restore to a parallel environment.

-If you have `backups` container enabled, stock configuration makes automatic backups (database, local plugins, etc.) once a week to a separate storage volume.
+If you have the `backups` container enabled, the default configuration takes automatic backups (database, local plugins, etc.) once a week to a separate storage volume.

+{: .note }
-Note that this container is included as a safety net for people who wouldn't bother with backups otherwise.
+> The `backups` container is included as a safety net for people who wouldn't otherwise bother with backups.
-If you value your data, you should invest your time into setting up something like [WAL-G](https://github.com/wal-g/wal-g) instead.
+> For a more robust database backup/restore solution, consider setting up something like [WAL-G](https://github.com/wal-g/wal-g).

 #### Manually taking a backup